-Exfoliation is an essential step in any good skincare regime.
-There are two types of exfoliators; physical and chemical exfoliants.
-We’d recommend using a chemical exfoliant as physical exfoliators are slightly more abrasive and you have the tendency to push too hard, and therefore increase the risk of damage.
-Whereas, by using a chemical exfoliator like AHAs or BHAs or an enzyme-based formula, which penetrates your skin, dislodging and dissolving dead skin cells while promoting skin regeneration, leaving your skin clean and radiant.
-With that said, make sure you only use a chemical exfoliant two to three times a week to avoid over-exfoliation.
+Exfoliation is an essential step in any good skincare regimen.
+We love chemical exfoliators, like AHAs, BHAs, or an enzyme-based formula, as they’re able to effectively cleanse your pores and dissolve dead skin cells while promoting skin regeneration, leaving your skin clean and radiant.
+With that said, make sure you only use a chemical exfoliator two to three times a week to avoid over-exfoliation.

 17. Retinol isn’t something to be scared of

 A lot of people are intimated by retinol, and while we understand why, it can make such a difference to your skin.
-We’re talking fading scars, reducing wrinkles, and evening out your skin tone.
-You just need to know how and when to add it into your regime.
+Retinol can help to fade scars, improve the appearance of fine lines, and even out your skin tone.
+You just need to know how and when to add it to your routine.
 Read our full retinol guide here.

 18. Vitamin C is the ultimate glow-getter

 Vitamin C is one of the strongest antioxidants on the shelves, which means it helps to protect your skin from environmental stressors that can accelerate aging.
-Plus, it’s even been shown to promote and encourage elastin and collagen syntheses, so combined with its ability to banish dull skin, it’s completely transformative.
-Check out our fave $10 vitamin C serum here.
+Vitamin C also works overtime to brighten your skin and works in tandem with your SPF to improve its sun protecting powers.
+Check out our fave budget vitamin C serums here.